- Search The Registry

 Perry averaged 7.3 yards a carry and ran for 10 touchdowns as a rookie.
 In one game, as Perry remembered it, he twice had burst past Albert as he tried to hand him the football for a play up the middle.
 “He said, ‘Joe, you’re like a jet coming through there.’
 From then on, for as long as I played, I was known as the Jet.”
 The 49ers joined the N.F.L. in 1950, and Perry soon made his mark facing pro football’s best-known players.
 He gained 1,018 yards in 1953 and 1,049 yards in 1954 (averaging 6.1 yards a carry) in 12-game seasons.
-But the 49ers never made it to the N.F.L. championship game in his years with them, coming closest in 1957 when the Detroit Lions in a playoff for the Western Conference title beat them.
-Perry was traded to the Baltimore Colts before the 1961 season for two years, and then returned to the 49ers for his final season.
+But the 49ers never made it to the N.F.L. championship game in his years with them, coming closest in 1957 when the Detroit Lions, in a playoff for the Western Conference title, beat them.
+Perry was traded to the Baltimore Colts before the 1961 season for two years and then returned to the 49ers for his final season.

-Perry was small for a fullback at 6 feet and 200 pounds, but he drew on the speed that brought him the nickname the Jet and a knack for finding holes in the defensive line.
+He was small for a fullback at 6 feet and 200 pounds, but he drew on the speed that brought him the nickname the Jet and a knack for finding holes in the defensive line.
 “If you saw a hole, you take it,” Perry told The Sacramento Bee in 2006, describing his running style.
 “If you didn’t, you kept moving until you did.
 You run with instinct.”

 SF Gate, San Francisco Croncile